Facts & Figures

 Organic farming in the EU

-According to Eurostat (2022), the total organic area in the EU in 2020 was 14.7 million hectares.
-This corresponds to a share of a good 9 percent of the total agricultural area of the 27 EU countries.
+According to Eurostat (2024), the total organic area in the EU in 2022 was 16.9 million hectares.
+This corresponds to a share of nearly 11 percent of the total agricultural area of the 27 EU countries.
 Germany is in the middle of the EU countries in terms of organic area-share.
-With over 25 percent, Austria has the highest proportion of organically farmed land, followed by Estonia and Sweden, Italy and the Czech Republic.
+With over 25 percent, Austria has the highest proportion of organically farmed land, followed by Estonia and Sweden, Portugal and Italy.